sheharyaar/sherlock/README.md

 # Sherlock Project

+> This project was **not** build using any LLMs.
+Only the Makefile and some parts of the README.md were generated using LLMs.

 The purpose of this project is to create a suite of tracing and debugging tools for Linux x86_64 systems.
 The tools are inspired by popular existing tools like `strace`, `ltrace`, and `gdb`, but are implemented from scratch to provide a deeper understanding of how these tools work under the hood.

 > These projects will accompany a series of blog posts that will explain the implementation details and the concepts involved in building them.
 I will also try to do a kernel study to understand how the Linux kernel supports these functionalities.